mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Practical Support
 * Dealing with financial and insurance issues
 * Preparing your meals according to a low-microbial diet
-* Bring you to and from the hospital
+* Bringing you to and from the hospital
-* Maintaining a clean environment in your hotel, apartment or house
+* Maintaining a clean environment in your hotel, apartment, or house
 * Keeping family members and friends up to date about your condition
 * Managing the number of visitors you have and keeping you away from anyone who is sick

 #### Emotional Support
 * Paying attention to your moods and feelings
-* Communicating with you, listening to you
+* Communicating with you and listening to you
 * Understanding your needs and your decisions

 #### Choosing the Right Caregiver
-Being a caregiver is a full-time, 24/7 responsibility and can be tiring, demanding and stressful - especially if your condition, schedule or treatment changes.
+Being a caregiver is a full-time, 24-hour, 7-day a week responsibility.
+It is tiring, demanding and stressful &mdash; especially if your condition, schedule or treatment changes.

-While you're undergoing your transplant your caregiver will not be able to work and will need to stay with you for most of the day and night (though while you are in the Outpatient BMT clinic your caregiver can take some time for themselves; this is something we strongly recommend).
+While you're undergoing your transplant, your caregiver will not be able to work and will need to stay with you for most of the day and night (though while you are in the Outpatient BMT clinic your caregiver can take some time for themselves; this is something we strongly recommend).

-It is important for your caregiver to maintain a positive attitude, calm demeanor and flexible approach - and to provide you with encouragement.
-It's important for you to understand that the caregiver role is challenging and that your caregiver might find themselves stressed by the responsibilities.
+It is important for your caregiver to maintain a positive attitude, calm demeanor and flexible approach while also providing you with the support and encouragement you need.
+It's important for you to understand that the caregiver role is challenging and that your caregiver might find themselves overwhelmed by the responsibilities at times.

 Take time now to think about who you would like to be your caregiver.
 It should be somebody you trust who can take the time to care for you.
 Your caregiver should be someone who can offer you the practical and emotional support you need.

 #### Multiple Caregivers
-If there isn't one person who can act as your caregiver then it may be possible for you to have different caregivers scheduled during different times.
+If there isn't 1 person who can act as your caregiver then it may be possible for you to have different caregivers scheduled during different times.
 It is best to limit the number of caregivers to 1 or 2 individuals.

 #### Resources for Caregivers
 Talk to your healthcare team about choosing a caregiver.
 We have included useful resources for caregivers at the back of this guide.

 ### Financial Clearance
 Stem cell transplants are complex and costly.
-You will need to check that your pre-transplant tests, high-dose chemotherapy, stem cell infusion, post-transplant care, housing, medications and other expenses are covered by your insurance coverage.
+You will need to check that your pre-transplant tests, high-dose chemotherapy, stem cell infusion, post-transplant care, housing, medications, and other expenses are covered by your insurance plan.
 If they are then you will be "financially cleared" to begin treatment.

-Early in your journey with us you will meet with a representative from MSKCC's Patient Financial Services department - your Financial Counselor.
-Your financial counselor will gather information about your treatment plan and your health insurance coverage.
-The financial counselor will liaise with your insurance company and will check what aspects of your care are and are not covered.
+Early in your journey with us you will meet with a representative from MSKCC's Patient Financial Services department - your financial counselor.
+Your financial counselor will gather information about your treatment plan and will coordinate with your insurance company to check what aspects of your care are and are not covered.
 They will be available to answer questions about your medical expenses and bills throughout your treatment.

 ### Pre-Transplant Medical Evaluation
 Before you become a transplant candidate your overall physical condition needs to be evaluated.
 You will need to make several trips to MSKCC where you will undergo tests.
 We often refer to this as the "work-up" or "restaging" period.
 During the work-up you will need to have some or all of the following tests done:

-* A chest x-ray - done to ensure your lungs are clear and there is no evidence of a pneumonia or other problems
+* **A chest x-ray** - This is done to ensure your lungs are clear and there is no evidence of a pneumonia or other problems
-* Blood tests - done to evaluate your baseline kidney and liver function, and to assess your white blood cell, hemoglobin and platelet counts.
-Your past exposure to certain viruses is also checked
+* **Blood tests** - These are done to evaluate your baseline kidney and liver function, and to assess your white blood cell, hemoglobin and platelet counts.
+Your past exposure to certain viruses is also checked.
-* Urine tests
+* **Urine tests**
-* Electrocardiogram (EKG), echocardiogram (ECHO) or other tests that give information about your heart
+* **Electrocardiogram (EKG)** , echocardiogram (ECHO) or other tests that give information about your heart
 * Pulmonary function tests (PFT's) - breathing tests that measure lung function
 * Computerized axial tomography (CT) Scan - an x-ray that provides cross-sectional views and images of soft tissue as well as bone.
 Some scans use contrast dye that you drink or have injected into your body.
 Please alert your doctor if you have a known allergy to contrast dye, or seafood or iodine.
 If you have an allergy you may need to be given steroids to prevent a reaction the dye before your scan.
 * Dental Exam - You must have a full dental exam.
 Any cavities, loose fillings or gum disease should be taken care of before your transplant.
 You can have these done by your own dentist or you can see our dentist.
 If you see your own dentist please ask them to provide a note saying that you have no dental problems.
 If there are issues please ask the dentist to contact MSKCC dentist.